How the MOT scheme works

 Vehicles of Historical Interest are vehicles manufactured or first registered over 40 years ago and are no longer in production.
 These vehicles must not have been changed in any major way within the last 30 years.
 Major changes are noted on the V112 form (Declaration of Exemption from MOT).

 Even if the vehicle is exempt from annual testing, it must be maintained in a roadworthy condition.
-The option stays to test the vehicle on a voluntarily basis if you so wish.
-For example, a voluntary test may be needed to transfer a registration number off a vehicle, as this scheme sometimes requires a test certificate.
+You can still choose to test the vehicle on a voluntarily basis if you so wish.
+For example, a voluntary test may be needed to transfer a registration number off a vehicle, as this scheme sometimes needs a test certificate.

 If a vehicle owner cannot decide if the vehicle has had a major change, they should not claim an exemption from the MOT test.